SiaFoundation/docs/renting/renting-storage/managing-your-files.md

 Downloading files occurs directly within the app as well.
 A small download icon accompanies each file in your list.
 Downloading necessitates Siacoins because you are billed for the bandwidth consumed.

 <figure><img src="../../.gitbook/assets/renterd_8.png" alt=""><figcaption><p>Downloading files in renterd</p></figcaption></figure>

+## Metadata Backup

+On the Sia network, `renterd` serves a critical role in managing uploads, downloads, and file contracts.
+Acting as a renter's gateway to the network, `renterd` maintains a database of vital information containing the locations of file shards, contract details, and status updates for any storage and retrieval operations.
+Known as metadata, this information is crucial for the recovery of data stored on the network.
+Without it, any information a renter has uploaded is as good as lost.
+For this reason, having a recent backup of `renterd`'s database is essential in the event of system failure or data corruption.